mikependon/RepoDB/RepoDb.Nuget/readme.txt

 ## RepoDb

-A dynamic, lightweight, and fast repository-based ORM .NET Library.
+A dynamic, lightweight, efficient and very fast Hybrid ORM library for .NET.

 ### Goal